sami-chaaban/starparser/README.md

 # StarParser

-Use this script to manipulate Relion 3.1 star files, including counting, plotting, extracting, and removing data.
+Use this program to manipulate Relion 3.1 star files, including counting, plotting, extracting, and removing data.
 At the very least, this is a useful alternative to *awk* commands, which can get *awk*ward.
 See options and examples below (note: some of the options are already available in "relion_star_handler").

 **Usage:**